Atlanta police chief walks tightrope as she handles protests

 The next evening, Shields walked into the crowd in downtown Atlanta as a peaceful demonstration turned into a tense face-off between protesters and police.
 Videos circulated showing her listening and telling protesters she understood their frustration and fear.

-That night, she appeared alongside Mayor Keisha Lance Bottoms, who made a personal and impassioned plea for protesters to go home.
+That night, she appeared alongside Bottoms, who made a personal and impassioned plea for protesters to go home.
 Both women drew broad praise for their leadership.

 After businesses, restaurants and vehicles in the city’s downtown and Buckhead neighborhoods were damaged that night, the mayor implemented a 9 p.m. curfew Saturday.
 The chief said her officers would have a zero tolerance policy.